Purcari (winery): History

-Sold in Denmark, Netherlands, Sweden, Germany, and France, Purcari wines were highly appreciated and continued to win international acclaim.
-Purcari wines once again achieved wide popularity and became synonymous with the Republic of Moldova.
+Sold in Denmark, Netherlands, Sweden, Germany, and France, Purcari wines are highly appreciated and continue to win international acclaim.
+Purcari wines have once again achieved wide popularity and become synonymous with the Republic of Moldova.

 Location, soil, and climate

 Most of the Moldovan wineries and vineyards are located in the grape-growing areas of southern and central Moldova, at the same latitude as Bordeaux in France.
 Purcari is located in Ștefan Vodă district.
 The climate is moderate continental.

 Purcari has its own micro-climate.
-The elevated Purcari region is 120 to 160 meters above sea level, with warm winds from the Black Sea, which is 60km away.
+The elevated Purcari region is 120 to 160 meters above sea level, with warm winds from the Black Sea, which is 60 km away.
 Fog may set in from over the Dniester River (situated 500 meters from the estate's vineyard), and the warm stream of air protects the vines in winter and favors the gentle ripening of the grape throughout summer.
 The well-drained sandy loam chernozem, rich in calcium has a relative humidity factor that varies from 0.68 to 0.75 and the amount of active temperatures is 3300˚ C. Combined with a perfect climate, the good soil is part of the favorable environment for grape cultivation.

 Purcari Winery has cellars that were built at the end of the 19th century in the style of a manor house, where the temperature and humidity are constant.
 The Purcari Vinothèque houses the best wines.
 Oak barrels and bottles of wine are placed there for maturation, before being marketed.

 Vineyards spread out along hills for over 260 hectares, and allow maximum exposure to sunlight throughout the day, helping the ripening of the grapes.

 Wine

 Purcari grapes are hand-picked and processed using traditional methods.
 The wine-making process is based on the strictest canons of French viniculture.

 Before fermentation, the grapes are cooled to obtain a high-quality wine, then the fermentation is repeated.

 After obtaining the young wine, filtered and clarified at a low temperature, the creation of the famous vintage wines continues for Negru de Purcari, Rosu de Purcari, and Alb de Purcari.

-The winery has maintained its secret “know-how” for years, since the very beginning.
+The winery has maintained its secret "know-how" for years, since the very beginning.

 Purcari Winery produces two million bottles of wine each year.
 The wine portfolio of Purcari Winery consists of 4 Vintage Wines, 6 Limited Collection Wines, 9 - 1827 Collection Wines, and 3 Sparkling Wines "Cuvée de Purcari".

 Vintage Wines - Negru de Purcari Limited Edition, Negru de Purcari, Roșu de Purcari, and Alb de Purcari.

 Limited Edition Wines - Purcari Ice Wine, Vinohora Rară Neagră and Malbec, Vinohora Fetească Albă and Chardonnay, Vinohora Fetească Neagră and Montepulciano, Maluri de Prut, and Freedom Blend.

 1827 Collection Wines - Sauvignon Blanc de Purcari, Chardonnay de Purcari, Pinot Grigio de Purcari, Rosé de Purcari, Rară Neagră de Purcari, Cabernet Sauvignon de Purcari, Merlot de Purcari, Pinot Noir de Purcari, and Pastoral de Purcari.

 Sparkling Wines - Cuvée de Purcari White Brut, Cuvée de Purcari White Extra Brut, and Cuvée de Purcari Rosé Brut.